TingRigger/TingJin/_pages/cv.md

 * Set goals and plans, analyzed customer behavior and sales KPIs, trained and supported sales representatives
 * Managed and supported retail store transformation by hiring and training new talents

+<b>Vice Leader (Internship)</b>
+hina Unicom Quanzhou branch, Fujian, China | 07.2012 - 08.2012
+* Group leader of 5 people and vice leader of the Summer Practice Group of 30+ people
+* Led the team, set targets, identified target customers, and led business negotiations
+* Planned and implemented the execution plan and achieved the publication of a promotional book for university freshmen in Quanzhou, Fujian area
+* Led and supported 6-8 sales representatives and achieved quadrupled sales growth within 4 months (RMB 40,000 in March to 210,000+ in June)

 ---
 ## Education
 <b>Global Sales and Marketing (Master of Arts in Business)</b>